 The Village’s innovative Words Count is helping parents to build language and literacy skills in their young children, which data demonstrates can have a significant impact on a child’s future academic success.

 How?
 Through support from literacy coaches who sit down with parents and their babies in their homes, and a small recorder that is sewn into a vest that the children wear.
 It measures the amount of spoken words a child hears and conversations the child has with the adults.
+Words Count is the first program in Connecticut to use the recorder.
+The program got its start with funding from LEGO Community Fund U.S. and NBC Universal, and additional support has been provided by United Way of Central and Northeastern Connecticut, The Fund for Greater Hartford and Hartford Foundation for Public Giving.

 The recorded information is turned into reports that parents and the literacy coaches can use to improve their children’s language skills.